Bank of Kentucky Technical Analysis (NASDAQ:BKYF)

 Bank of Kentucky Bollinger Bands:

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the BKYF stock.
-The stock price is trading between the average and the lower band in the context of Bank of Kentucky bollinger bands.

 Bank of Kentucky Moving Average Convergence Divergence or MACD: